 I’ve struggled with my weight for as long as I can remember.
-I remember being teased way back in primary school, I was always big.
-In high school I wasn’t bullied or anything, I had a good group of friends but was always the “big funny guy”.
+I can remember being teased way back in primary school.
+I was always big.
+In high school I wasn’t bullied or anything, I had a good group of friends but was always “that big funny guy”.

-4 years ago I lost my father to lung cancer.
 It broke me and still does on a daily basis.
-He told me at home while recovering from chemo that he “fucked up”.
-My Dad saying that to me broke my heart.
-The only tense words Dad and I ever had was when he was worried about my weight.
+He told me at home recovering from chemo that he “messed up”, Dad saying that broke my heart.
+The only tense words me and Dad ever had was when he was worried about my weight.

 I have a wife who is my rock, her unconditional love got me through it and continues to help me every day with my grief.
 My kids were also a shining light through this darkest time in my life.
 My father has been my main inspiration.
 He always, always worried about my weight.

-I didn’t want to have to say to my wife and kids that “I fucked up”, while in hospital suffering from a heart attack or even worse, not getting a chance to say goodbye to them at all.
+I didn’t want to have to say to my wife and kids that “I messed up”, while in hospital suffering from a heart attack or even worse, not getting a chance to say goodbye to them at all.

 In early February, I decided to actually try for once to lose weight.
 To actually make a concerted effort to do something.
 Something that I always thought was too hard to even try.

-By some coincidence, a temporary security guard at my work mentioned he lost 14kgs on The Man Shake.
+By some coincidence, a temporary security guard at my work had mentioned he lost 14kgs on The Man Shake.
 I had never heard of it before.

 I started by trying to work out a routine.
-I saw Adam post a video on YouTube about intermittent fasting, so I thought I’d give that a go as well.
+I saw Adam post a video on YouTube about intermittent fasting, so I thought I’d give it a go as well.
 Midnight snacking and late-night treats were always my biggest problem, along with soft drink.

 10am shake, 12 snack, 2pm shake, 4pm snack, 630pm dinner.

-I know during the day it’s only ever another 2 hours until I get to consume something, so it makes it very manageable.
-Adding in lots of water makes it a lot easier too.
+I know during the day it’s only ever another 2 hours until I get to consume something, it makes it very manageable.
+Add in lots of water and it’s a lot easier.

 We all started this journey with different weights and destinations, that doesn’t make any of them more important than the others.